Recently in the clinic I seem to have had many patients coming in complaining of having a trapped nerve in neck pain.

 - Avoid Prolonged Sitting

-Sitting for too long of a time will cause your head to slowly shift forward on your neck bone.
+Sitting for too long will cause your head to slowly shift forward on your neck bone.
 This bad posture will place more stress on the spinal joints and discs in your neck.
-Not good when they are inflamed.
+Not good when they might be inflamed or the nerve irritated.
+This also leads to a condition called anterior head carriage, forward drawn posture or upper crossed syndrome.

 - Use a Cervical Pillow